OpenCDSS/cdss-app-statecu-fortran/doc-dev-mkdocs-project/docs/dev-tasks/overview.md

 # Development Tasks / Overview

-Development tasks are all of the day-to-day work that a software developer does to move a software project forward.
+Development tasks are the day-to-day work that a software developer does to enhance StateCU software to add new functionality, fix bugs, etc.
 This documentation describes common tasks, roughly in the order from design to deployment

 * [Run Eclipse](run-eclipse) - how to start Eclipse